NateEag/how-i-code/content/no-hypotheticals.rst

 Note that these rules cannot be broken if a programmer is writing software to solve a problem he has.
 A `lot`_ `of`_ `great`_ `software`_ was made this way.

-.. [#] Design is important, and a good design expects changes.
+.. [#] Design is important, and a good design anticipates change.
 Do not make
        those changes until someone wants them, however.
 .. _lot: http://paulgraham.com/rootsoflisp.html
 .. _of: http://www.emacswiki.org/emacs/EmacsHistory